Karaka-Management/TestReportGenerator/README.md

 The default template for example allows to pass a version number via `--version 1.0.0` which is then accessed in the template by using `$this->cmdData['version]`.

+### Custom template

+For creating your own report template and theme please check out the default theme as a reference point (https://github.com/Karaka-Management/TestReportGenerator/tree/master/src/Theme).

 ## Language file structure

 The language file is an array of the following form: